Embedded Data in Website / App Insights

 Saving Embedded Data in a Qualtrics Survey

-Follow the steps on the embedded data support page to add it to your Survey Flow.
+Follow the steps on the embedded data support page to add it to your survey flow.
+For the field’s value, leave it as Value will be set from Panel or URL.

 Using Embedded Data with Other Targets